dotnet-architecture/PerformanceMonitor/README.md

 ![New Application Diagram](Applications.png)

 Each process can be viewed individually, but they will be organized under whatever application they belong to.
-This allows an application with multiple, distinct processes to be easily tracked as a cohesive unit.
+This allows an application with multiple, distinct processes or microservices to be easily tracked as a cohesive unit.